saibing/bingo/README.md

 ## Note

-Bingo will create a global cache on startup, this will take some time.
+bingo will create a global cache on startup, this will take some time.

 If your disk io performance is very poor, you can get a good experience on hover, go to definition, find references by enable the -use-global-cache flag.